Loading...

 Stay Hydrated

-Drink plenty of water before and after your meal to help with digestion and blood sugar regulation.
+Drink plenty of water with your meal to aid digestion and potentially reduce blood sugar spikes.

 healthspan-mbl